rails/rails/guides/source/3_2_release_notes.md

     rails g scaffold Post title:string:index author:uniq price:decimal{7,2}
     ```

-    will create indexes for `title` and `author` with the latter being an unique index.
+    will create indexes for `title` and `author` with the latter being a unique index.
 Some types such as decimal accept custom options.
 In the example, `price` will be a decimal column with precision and scale set to 7 and 2 respectively.

 * Turn gem has been removed from default Gemfile.